GregoryVigoTorres/spelt/README.md

 To start crawling `cd` into the directory with `scrapy.cfg` or a child directory of it and type `scrapy crawl serialize`.

-Spelt serialization options are in `spiders/config.py`.
+Spelt serialization options are in `spiders/spelt_opts.py`.
 `block_elems` are block level HTML elements that should have a line break after their content: like a `<div>`, for example.
 `exclude_elems` defines elements by tag name that are skipped entirely.
 You can skip all `<noscript>` elements, for example.
 `exclude_selectors` is where you can define elements to exclude by CSS selector e.g. `['#footer', '.advertisement']`.
-`splash_args` is mentioned above.
-See the [Splash](https://splash.readthedocs.io/en/stable/) docs for reference.

 Copyright Gregory Vigo Torres, 2017